dbandrews/seismophobia/README.md

 ### 1. Using Docker

-After cloning the Github repo - to use the Docker image and run the analysis, first install Docker Desktop.
+After (1) cloning the Github repo - to use the Docker image and run the analysis, first (2) install Docker Desktop.

+Then, (3) navigate to the root of the directory where you cloned this repository.

+Expected total time to clean and rerun the entire analysis is approximately 5-10 minutes (This may vary depending on device/stability of internet connection).

-To clean out intermediate files and rerun the entire analysis run:
+(4) To clean out intermediate files and rerun the entire analysis run:
 ```bash
 $ bash clean_and_run_analysis_docker.sh
 ```